25 Political Science Internships for High Schoolers in 2025

 Application Deadline: N/A

-Since 1889—prior to statehood—the Washington State Legislature House Page Program has provided young Washingtonians the opportunity to participate in the process of state government.
-Pages perform duties such as presenting the flags and distributing amendments during legislative sessions.
-This week-long experience is open to students between ages 14 and 16, and participants receive a stipend of $35 a day for their work and can earn up to 20 hours of community service.
-Those interested in the page program are encouraged to contact their member of the House of Representatives.
+The Washington State Legislature House Page Program provides young Washingtonians the opportunity to participate in the process of state government.
+Pages perform duties such as presenting the flags, running errands, and assisting in offices.
+This week-long experience is open to students between the ages of 14 and 16, and participants receive a stipend of $65 a day for their work and can earn up to 20 hours of community service.

 Duration: One week

-The Florida House of Representatives Page and Messenger Program is a long-standing tradition in the Sunshine State—the program dates as far back as 1865.
-Participants in the program serve for one week—out of a 60-day session—observing the legislative process up close while performing their duties.
-Students who serve in the Page and Messenger Program will have their names appear in the Journal of the House, the official record of the Florida House of Representatives.
+The Florida House of Representatives Messenger Program is a long-standing tradition in the Sunshine State—the program dates as far back as 1865.
+Participants in the program serve for one week, out of a 60-day session, observing the legislative process up close while performing their duties.
+Students who serve in the Messenger Program will have their names appear in the Journal of the House, the official record of the Florida House of Representatives.

 Application Deadline: N/A